 “Taylor explores the links between music and mental illness … haunting” (The Lancet).

-You can read one of the stories from the collection, ‘Ladies and Gentlemen, Tonight’s Concert Will Commence in Fifteen Minutes,’ published by Connotation Press: An Online Artifact here.
-It is also available here.
+You can read one of the stories from the collection, ‘Ladies and Gentlemen, Tonight’s Concert Will Commence in Fifteen Minutes,’ first published by Connotation Press: An Online Artifact is available here.

 You can read another of the stories from the collection, ‘A Rondo in Letters,’ published in Litro Magazine here.